kodenkoffee/basecodeforec2/README.md

-# basecodeforec2
+# Overview
-Base code to setup default network to access ec2 instance through TFE
+this repo contains base code for setting up default network to access ec2 instance.